Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tourist Attractions in Gyantse

-The Palkhor Monastery is a typical Tibetan Buddhism Monastery that combined the stupa with the temple.
+The Palkhor Monastery is a typical Tibetan Buddhist monastery that combines the stupa with the temple.
 It was set up by the local prince Rabten Kunsang Phak and 1st Panchen Khedrup Je in the 15th century.
-The Palkhor Monastery is very special because it’s the only temple in Tibet houses monks from different sects.
+The Palkhor Monastery is very special because it’s the only temple in Tibet that houses monks from different sects.
 The monks from the Gelugpa, Sakyapa, and Kadampa sects co-exist in perfect harmony in this monastery.
 The main structure of The Palkhor Monastery is a three-story building.
 It’s incredible that hundreds of thousands of statues of Buddha are stored there.
 Each of them is exquisite and valuable.

 The Kumbum Stupa is one of the most special temples all over the world.
 Erected in 1418-1427, the masterpiece is built with 9-story temples piled up like a pyramid.
 It’s designed to be a mandala which is a model of the cosmos in Buddhism.
 It’s considered that monks could be enlightened when they practice Dharma there.
 With a great number of artworks, The Kumbum Stupa could be one of the most standout places in Tibet.